 Our inclusive curriculum prepares you to succeed at the next level of your career, whether that's working in an environmental testing lab, a biomedical research lab, the US Fish and Wildlife, or as a teacher.
 Discover which program fits your skills and interests.

-Faculty and students are able to take advantage of our advanced research facilities and equipment, including the department’s mammalian cell culture facility, microscopy imaging facility, Southern Appalachian Biodiversity and Ecology Center, aquatic research facility, and herbarium as well as the university's Forensic Science Lab.
+Faculty and students are able to take advantage of our advanced research facilities and equipment, including the department’s mammalian cell culture facility, microscopy imaging facility, aquatic research facility, and Biological Collections as well as the university's Forensic Science Lab.
 We’re 45 minutes from Highlands Biological Station and even less from Great Smoky Mountains National Park and four national forests (Pisgah, Cherokee, Chattahoochee, Sumter).
 Moreover, we're nestled within Nantahala National Forest.